katydid/parser/decisions/interface.md

 The interface does sequential parsing, since the interface is optimized for parsing serialization formats.
 We did a [survey](./survey/Readme.md) of serialization formats and found that [most serialization formats are Sequential](./survey/comparison.md).

-This interface also has room for a non sequential, but forward moving method: `JumpTo (key): (Error|EOF)`, which could be added in future, to make sure we take advantage of some pointer based serialization format's optimizations.
+This interface also has room for a non sequential, but forward moving method: `JumpTo (field): (Error|EOF)`, which could be added in future, to make sure we take advantage of some pointer based serialization format's optimizations.

 ## Minimal